phuc-nt/jira-cloud-mcp-server/llms-install.md

   - Treat your API token like a password – never share it in LLM prompts

 > **Important**: If you do not ask the LLM to read the config file, your API token will only be used locally and will not be sent anywhere.

+## Documentation Resources

+MCP Atlassian Server (by phuc-nt) now includes a comprehensive documentation series:

+1. [MCP Overview & Architecture](./docs/knowledge/01-mcp-overview-architecture.md): Core concepts, architecture, and design principles
+2. [MCP Tools & Resources Development](./docs/knowledge/02-mcp-tools-resources.md): How to develop and extend MCP resources and tools
+3. [MCP Prompts & Sampling](./docs/knowledge/03-mcp-prompts-sampling.md): Guide for prompt engineering and sampling with MCP

+These documents provide deeper insights into the server's functionality and are valuable for both users and developers.

 ## Verify Installation